 Class attendance.
 As in most classes, new material will be presented in the classroom.
 Unlike most classes, we often will make decisions jointly about the design of experiments in class.
 Your contribution is important, so come to class.
-Unexcused absenses will results in a zero for all graded assignments associated with the date of the absence.
+Unexcused non-responses for assignments will result in a zero.
 (See Course Rules and Regs.)

-Dr. Ben Stephens Psych 310-Advanced Experimental Psychology Fall 2018
+Dr. Ben Stephens Psych 310-Advanced Experimental Psychology Fall 2021